mskNeo/mskNeo/README.md

 # Hi all, and welcome to King Khan's Domain
-I'm joking.
 My name is Mahdeen Khan, but I go by Neo.
 I am a student at Yale University majoring in Computing and the Arts.
 This is a new major which is a cross between Computer Science and Visual Art.

 I am currently learning React and designing my own web-based projects for fun!
 I am working towards being a Frontend Developer, and hopefully soon, a Full Stack Developer.